va9id/bahai-songs/README.md

   <img src="assets/imgs/logo.jpeg" alt="Logo" width="200px">
 </p>

 This is an initiative to share Bahá'í song lyrics available at [bahaisongs.ca](https://bahaisongs.ca).
+As a bonus we also include a [Bahá'í calendar](https://bahaisongs.ca/src/pages/calendar.html) that you can add to your device.

 ## Contributing